 4. Vacation Themed Movie Marathon

-Have everyone pick a family friendly movie to watch — that either has to do with travel, or a place you dream of vacationing at.
+Have everyone pick a family friendly movie to watch — that either has to do with travel, or dream vacations you hope to go on someday.

 Let the movies transport you to different places in the world during your vacation at home.
 They can provide inspiration for your travel bucket list, while fueling your wanderlust.